Ghana Library Authority: Accra Central Library

 It shared its premises with the headquarters of the Ghana Library Authority.
 It was established in 1946 in former Parliament House.
-The present premises was officially opened on 17 May 1956 by His Excellency the Governor, Sir Charles Arden Clarke, The Prime minister and the President of the British Library Association.
-The Accra Central Library is located on the High Street, Thorpe Road, in-between the Supreme Court, the GCB Bank, Headquarters.
+The present premises was officially opened on 17 May 1956 by the governor Sir Charles Arden Clarke, the prime minister, and the president of the British Library Association.
+The Accra Central Library is located on the High Street, Thorpe Road.

 Tema Municipal Library

 The Tema Branch Library was opened on 9 November 1962 at the Community Centre at Community One in Tema and moved to its current location on 9 January 2003.
 The library was renovated and reopened in 2019 by Karpowership Company.
 The library renders lending, reference and ICT services to the public.
 It goes on outreach to basic schools and renders book box service to some basic schools in the Municipality.
 It is located at adjacent to the Tema Senior High School.